Grade 22

-Grade 22 (also referred to as BPS-Apex) is the highest attainable rank for a Civil Servant in Pakistan.
-Grade 22 is equal to a 4-star rank of the Pakistan Armed Forces.
+Grade-22 (also referred to as BPS-22) is the highest attainable rank for a Civil Servant in Pakistan.
+Grade 22 is equal to a 4-star and 3-star rank of the Pakistan Armed Forces.
 With over five hundred thousand civil servants and bureaucrats in Pakistan, only a few dozen officers serve in BPS-22 grade at a given time.
-Hence, not even 2% of the country's civil servants and/or bureaucrats make it to the highest rank.
+Hence, not even 1% of the country's civil servants and/or bureaucrats make it to the highest rank.
 Officers serving in BPS-22 grade are largely considered to be the most influential individuals in the country.

 Each officer who reaches Grade-22 has, on average, a civil service career spanning over 30 years to 32 years.
-Elevation to Grade-22 is decided by the High Powered Selection Board (HPSB), which is chaired by the Prime Minister of Pakistan.
+Elevation to Grade-22 is decided by the High Powered Selection Board (HPSB), which is chaired by the Prime Minister or President of Pakistan.
 Other ex-officio members of the Board, who advise the PM on promotions, are the Establishment Secretary of Pakistan, the Cabinet Secretary of Pakistan and the Principal Secretary to the Prime Minister of Pakistan.

 The following key positions in the country are occupied by Grade-22 Officials: